-The CCCB is next to MACBA, in Carrer Montalegre 5, and it’s open from Tuesday until Sunday from 11.00 am until 08.00 pm.
+The CCCB is next to MACBA, in Carrer Montalegre 5, and it’s open from Tuesday to Sunday from 11.00 am until 08.00 pm.

-You can arrive there by walk from Universidad metro station.
+You can walk there from the ‘Universidad’ metro station.
 (L2) or (L1)

-Other days the regular ticket for this exhibition it costs 6€ and for reduced ticket it costs 4€
+Other days the regular ticket for this exhibition it costs 6€ and for a reduced ticket 4€

 In conclusion I really recommend you guys to go and have a look because it will bring you another perspective of how the world looked at this topic theme that we are living nowadays, in the past.
 Thank you for reading and hope you like it!